kupehtci/DOCUMENTATION/AWS/DATABASES/AWS - RDS.md

 All the applications connect to that stable endpoint and it minimizes the connections to a more efficient set of DB Connections.

 Usefull to reduce spikes of traffic caused by frequent open/close connections from serverless services.

+RDS Proxy can also be used to pool AuroraDB[^2] connections and scalability between multiple instances.
+In case of autoscaling Aurora DB write replicas, RDS Proxy can redirect traffic to new replicas.

 ## Recovery